AUTplayed/ldf/README.md

 You can include css and js in your html files just like normal, they will also be dynamically loaded.

-For a small demonstration, check out the `test` directory.
+For a small demonstration, check out the `docs` directory [or check it out live](https://autplayed.github.io/ldf/).

 **Notes:**